 Dahlia tubers or “crowns” (cluster of tubers) become available in February, usually in packages of 1, 2 or 3.
 Each crown or individual tuber needs to have a piece of stem and at least one “eye” or growing bud.
 This eye will be on the lower main stem, not on the tuber itself.
 Handle carefully so this source of new growth stays attached and unbruised.

-PLANTING: For best results choose a full sun location where the soil is rich and well-drained.
+PLANTING: For best results choose a full sun location (6 hours or more) where the soil is rich and well-drained.
 Dahlias can grow in a half day of sun, but fewer blooms will result.
 In the fall or winter, dig in composted manure where dahlias are to be planted the following spring.
 Plant after the danger of frost is over.
 Work the soil to a depth of about 9 inches, then make an 8-9 inch diameter hole.
 When planting a dahlia variety that will grow to 36 inches or more, place a stake in the hole before planting.
 Place the tuber or crown with the eye(s) closest to the stake.
 This way the stem will grow closest to the stake for support when the plant is fully grown.

-Add a handful of bone meal, a layer of soil and, at a depth of about 6 inches, place the tuber or crown in an almost upright position.
+Add a handful of bone meal, a layer of soil, and at a depth of about 6 inches, place the tuber or crown in an almost upright position.
 The eyes or buds should point upwards.
 If you feel uncertain when planting, try imagining a clock with the eye at 12 o’clock (top) and the tuber(s) at 5 o’clock.
 Cover with about 2 inches of soil.
 Unless it is a very dry season, you won’t need to water until shoots appear above ground.